 Interim step: Call our UST program!
 We can sometimes assist you with trouble shooting your system over the phone and provide interim actions to prevent further release and/or advise you to take your tank or system out of service.
 If the conditions necessitate taking the tank out of service.
 Please provide proper notification using the USEPA 7530-1 form located here.

 Second, You need to investigate what component of your Underground Storage Tank system has failed.
 You will need to contact a NDEP certified UST system tester (UTT) and possibly a NDEP certified tank handler (UTH) for repairs.
 See our UST system testing page here and the NDEP certified tank handlers here.

 Third, You will need to investigate the impact to the soil and groundwater if leak has been confirmed.
 To do this, you need to hire a Certified Environmental Manager (C.E.M) to guide the investigation process.
 Let's get you started on the path to remediation of your facility!
 In addition to hiring a CEM, you may want to review the Site Cleanup Guidance on your own so you are aware of the process the C.E.M will follow.

 Why do UST releases need to be cleaned up?

 EPA's federal underground storage tank (UST) regulations require contaminated UST sites to be cleaned up to restore and protect groundwater resources and create a safe environment for those who live or work around these sites.
-Petroleum releases can contain contaminants like MTBE and other contaminants of concern causing water unsafe or unpleasant to drink.
+Petroleum releases contain contaminants of concern that can make water unsafe or unpleasant to drink.
 Releases can also result in fire and explosion hazards, as well as produce long-term health effects.